The Definitive Guide to Making an Offer on a Property

 Everything to Know About Making an Offer on a Property

-Be realistic about the amount you are not only allowed to borrow but can comfortably afford to pay back.
-To figure this out, speak to a mortgage broker or several banks to see which one can provide the best rate and a pre-approved home loan.
-It can be tempting to go beyond your means and even if a lender offers this, it may not be the right choice for your lifestyle.
+It’s important to be realistic about not only how much you’re approved to borrow, but also what you can comfortably afford to repay.
+Talking to a mortgage broker or multiple lenders will help you find the best rates and secure a pre-approved home loan.
+While it can be tempting to go beyond your means, even if a lender offers more, it might not be the best fit for your lifestyle.

-Having pre-approval puts you in a stronger position when you eventually do make an offer.
-You will have financial proof that you can and will go through with the sale, making you a much more attractive choice to vendors.
+Nonetheless, obtaining pre-approval puts you in a stronger position when you eventually do make an offer.
+It shows vendors you’re serious and financially ready, making you a more attractive buyer.

-Don’t forget if you are a first home buyer there are several Government incentives to help you get onto the property ladder sooner – so don’t forget to check out your eligibility
+If you’re a first home buyer, don’t forget to explore the several Government incentives designed to help you get on the property ladder sooner - checking your eligibility could make a real difference.

 Consult with a lawyer